anguta/cse1325/README.md

 - `P03`: First step of the Library Management System (LMS) project.
 Add a Publication class, as well as a Library Class.
 Has the ability to allow the user to check out a publication from the Library.
 - `P04`: Adds a Video Class to the LMS, a custom exception class for class Video as well as having a JavaDoc documentation.
 - `P05`: Expands the menu in class LibraryManager.
 - `P06`: Finishes our Library Management System.
-Adds saving and opening features, allowing or library data to be saved forever.
+Adds saving and opening features, allowing for library data to be saved forever.
 - `P07`: Using threads to solve word search puzzles.

 ## C++ Assignment Structure